Freakwill/freakwill/README.md

 My dream is to realize the *strong AI*

 I love learning computer tech, esp. computer languages.
-I master Python, Matlab, LaTex, and I'm also good at Lua/MoonScript, Ruby/Crystal, also code by HTML/CSS/JS/TS/CoffeeScript, Haskell/Lisp.
+I master Python, Matlab, LaTex whenever you believe or not, and I'm also good at Lua/MoonScript, Ruby/Crystal, also code by HTML/CSS/JS/TS/CoffeeScript/HAML/Stylus, Haskell/Lisp.
 Sublime Text is my favourite editors currently, and I use VSCode more frequent than before.

+I studied Wavelet analysis for Master degree, Harmonic analysis for PhD.
+Now I study machine learning for my dream.

 Do not be shy, just talk with me.